Slava12233/MonteCarloRisk/docs/DOCUMENTATION_1.md

 This documentation provides a comprehensive guide to our Google ADK Agent Starter Kit.
 It covers the architecture, implementation details, usage instructions, and best practices for building intelligent agents using Google's Agent Development Kit.

+This document works in conjunction with the `PLANNING.md` file, which provides a more focused view of the architecture, design decisions, and roadmap.
+While this document provides comprehensive details on implementation and usage, `PLANNING.md` offers a higher-level strategic overview that can be useful for new team members and for making architectural decisions.

-As we continue to develop and enhance this starter kit, we'll update this documentation to reflect new features and improvements.
+As we continue to develop and enhance this starter kit, we'll update both this documentation and the related documentation files to reflect new features and improvements.
 If you have any questions or feedback, please don't hesitate to reach out to the development team.

 Happy agent building!

 ---

-*Document Version: 1.1*
+*Document Version: 1.2*
-*Last Updated: April 21, 2025*
+*Last Updated: April 22, 2025*
 *Author: [Your Name], CTO*

 ## Recent Updates

 The following improvements have been made to the Google ADK Agent Starter Kit:

+1. **Creation of Consolidated Planning Document**: A new `PLANNING.md` document has been created to serve as a centralized reference for the project's architecture, design decisions, and roadmap.
+This document complements the comprehensive information in this documentation file.

+2. **Fixed Vertex AI Agent Engine Deployment**: Fixed deployment to Vertex AI Agent Engine by adding `extra_packages=['./src']` to the `agent_engines.create` call in `deploy_agent_engine.py`.
+Also created `chat.py` to interact with the deployed agent via the Python SDK due to lack of Console UI and `gcloud` support.

+3. **Updated Project Documentation**: Updated README.md and other documentation to reflect the current project structure and removed references to non-existent files.

-1. **Fixed Vertex AI Deployment Mechanism**: The Vertex AI deployment mechanism has been completely redesigned to correctly package and instantiate our custom agent classes.
-The `prepare_deployment_package` function in `src/deployment/vertex.py` now properly includes the source code in the deployment package and generates a `main.py` file that correctly imports and instantiates our `SearchAgent` class.
+4. **Fixed Vertex AI Deployment Mechanism**: The Vertex AI deployment mechanism (for standard endpoints via `deploy.py`) was redesigned to correctly package and instantiate custom agent classes. *(Note: This is separate from the Agent Engine deployment fix)*.

-2. **Improved CLI Extensibility**: The CLI has been refactored to use a registry pattern for agent types, making it easier to add new agent types without modifying the CLI code directly.
-A new `registry.py` module has been added that provides functions for registering and retrieving agent types.
+5. **Improved CLI Extensibility**: The CLI was refactored to use a registry pattern (`src/registry.py`) for agent types, making it easier to add new agent types without modifying the CLI code directly.

-3. **Refactored Local Deployment UI**: The local deployment UI has been refactored to use static HTML templates and separate CSS and JavaScript files, improving maintainability and separation of concerns.
+6. **Refactored Local Deployment UI**: The local deployment UI has been refactored to use static HTML templates and separate CSS and JavaScript files, improving maintainability and separation of concerns.
 The UI now has a more modern look and feel with responsive design elements.

-4. **Standardized Pydantic Usage**: We've implemented a hybrid approach for Pydantic usage in agent classes.
+7. **Standardized Pydantic Usage**: We've implemented a hybrid approach for Pydantic usage in agent classes.
 This approach uses validation methods like `_validate_model()` and `_validate_tools()` to validate inputs, while maintaining compatibility with the ADK's BaseAgent class.
 See the [Pydantic Usage Guidelines](PYDANTIC_USAGE.md) for more details.

-5. **Migrated Tests to pytest**: All tests have been migrated from unittest to pytest, improving test readability and maintainability.
+8. **Migrated Tests to pytest**: All tests have been migrated from unittest to pytest, improving test readability and maintainability.
 The test suite now uses fixtures for common test scenarios and assertions use the pytest style.
 See the [Test Report](TEST_REPORT.md) for more details.

-6. **Improved Port Handling in Local Deployment**: The local deployment mechanism now handles the case where the default port is already in use by automatically trying the next available port.
+9. **Improved Port Handling in Local Deployment**: The local deployment mechanism now handles the case where the default port is already in use by automatically trying the next available port.

 These improvements address the issues identified in the code review report and make the starter kit more robust and extensible.

+## Documentation Resources

+For additional information about the project, please refer to the following resources:

+- [PLANNING.md](PLANNING.md) - A consolidated reference for the project's architecture, design decisions, and development roadmap.
+- [PYDANTIC_USAGE.md](PYDANTIC_USAGE.md) - Guidelines for using Pydantic in agent classes.
+- [AGENT_ENGINE_DEPLOYMENT.md](AGENT_ENGINE_DEPLOYMENT.md) - Detailed guide for deploying to Vertex AI Agent Engine.

 ## Pydantic Usage